Shoulder Rotation: The Secret to Longer Stride length sprinters, Faster Running

 Whether or not core stability is directly related to shoulder rotation is something that coaches will debate for years to come.

-Unfortunately, our likely source of information, scientists, isn’t always our best answers to our questions.
+Unfortunately, our likely source of information, scientists, isn’t always our best answer to our questions.

 In the past, scientists have said that it was impossible to run under a four-minute mile, and running faster than 9.69 seconds in the 100m dash was out of the question.
 However, athletes around the world have been breaking barriers left and right, proving scientists wrong.

 When it comes down to running fast, the preference for a longer stride length or faster turnover is often questioned.
 For example, if we take Usain Bolt, you will notice that his stride length is predominantly longer than the average sprinter.

 Of course, he is tall, which is to his advantage; however, stride length genuinely gives him the edge over his competitors.
 He can cover the same amount of ground (100m) with fewer strides than his competitors.
 Now, frequency plays a role, but nothing is more significant than his stride length.

 So, how does one go about achieving a longer stride length?

 And can see the perfect examples in slower races such as the 800, where and can easily scrutinize body position and rotation.

 Not every runner will practice this technique.
 However, in elite runners such as Alysia Montano (800m), her shoulder rotation is most definitely visible.